 The two main camps are DVI analog, which can easily be adapted to VGA, and DVI digital, which can easily be adapted to HDMI.

-However, if you find that you cannot plug one type of DVI connector into another, it generally means that the DVI’s intended signal is different.
+However, if you cannot plug one type of DVI connector into another, it generally means that the DVI’s intended signal is different.

 So, a DVI analog connector won’t be able to fit a digital DVI port, and vice versa.
 You will need a special active converter to convert an analog signal to digital or a digital signal to analog.

 The same holds true for converting a digital DVI plug to VGA.
-A digital-to-analog converter (DAC) to convert a digital DVI signal to a VGA output will need to be acquired to do the job.
+To do the job, a digital-to-analog converter (DAC) to convert a digital DVI signal to a VGA output must be acquired.

 Here is a short list of some common converters you might need.
-Keep in mind that micro and mini versions of DisplayPort and HDMI exist, which adds another set of variables to these converters or adapters.
+Remember that micro and mini versions of DisplayPort and HDMI exist, which adds another set of variables to these converters or adapters.

 DVI to VGA Adapter